Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 A problem that I had before I became a habitual saver was not having spare cash to spend.
 What I earned, I spent.

 What I had to learn is that saving money is as much about budgeting and spending wisely as it is about the mechanism of saving.
-I had to change my relationship with my budget and with how I spent money to save money and build a savings fund.
+I had to change my relationship with my budget and with how I spent money, so that I could save money and build a savings fund.

 What’s the Best Way to Save for You?

-Here’s the next piece of the puzzle: what turns out to be a great way to save for me might not be the best way for you to save money.
+Here’s the next piece of the puzzle: what turns out to be a great way to save for me to save money might not be the best way for you.

 Some people are quite happy to stash their cash in a ‘hidden’ savings account.
 You might be more motivated to save if you can see your cash pile growing.